-- An Autho4API Authorization Server issuing a self-contained Access Token: - SHALL use a format protecting the confidentiality of any sensitive information the Access Token may carry (e.g. related to Resource Owner's privacy) - o SHALL use a format protecting the integrity of the Access Token - An Autho4API Access Control Server checking the validity of a self-contained Access Token presented for the first time in a protected resource request: - SHALL NOT conclude to the validity of the Access Token based on the sole information it contains, but SHALL collaborate with the Autho4API Authorization Server to determine such validity.
+- An Autho4API Authorization Server issuing a self-contained Access Token: - O SHALL use a format protecting the confidentiality of any sensitive information the Access Token may carry (e.g. related to Resource Owner's privacy) - o SHALL use a format protecting the integrity of the Access Token - An Autho4API Access Control Server checking the validity of a self-contained Access Token presented for the first time in a protected resource request: - SHALL NOT conclude to the validity of the Access Token based on the sole information it contains, but SHALL collaborate with the Autho4API Authorization Server to determine such validity.

-7.7.2 Access Token Types
+7.8.2 Access Token Types

-The Autho4API enabler SHALL support the bearer access token type defined in [draft-ietf-oauth-v2-bearer].
+The Autho4API enabler SHALL support the bearer access token type defined in [RFC6750].

-7.7.3 Bearer Tokens
+7.8.3 Bearer Tokens